MIsmlAhmed/FFA_tutorial/README.md

 # How to use the script

-The script only needs a WSC gauge id and it will extract the annual maximum timeseris and fit the following distributions: `GEV`, `Pearson Type-3`, `Gamma`, and `Normal`
+The script only needs a WSC gauge id and it will extract the annual maximum timeseries and fit the following distributions: `Generalized Extreme Value`, `Pearson Type-3`, `Gamma`, and `Normal`

+The script also provides different quantiles calculated bt `Generalized Extreme Value` and `Pearson Type-3` (best-fit distributions for this case) for the following return periods: 5, 10, 25, 50, and 100 years.

 Users can fit other distributions available within the `LMoFit` package.